gregsaun/bear_extruder_and_x_axis/README.md

 ## Features

-The Bear X axis and extruder are not only improving print quality but they are also designed to last and to make maintenance and assembly easier.
-All our designs comes with complete manual with clear assembly instructions.
+This is an extruder and X axis for Prusa i3 printer to improve print quality, reliability and ease maintenance.
+It comes with a detailed manual and Prusa-like assembly instructions.

-The Bear X axis also support alternative extruders from Bondtech, E3D and Vertigo295.
+The Bear X axis also support alternative extruders from Bondtech, E3D-Online and Vertigo235.

 All parts are available under GPLv3 open source license and you can download STEP and Fusion 360 source files.
 Feel free to fork and share it!